greglnelson/react-hooks-typescript-tome/docs/4-state/components.md

 $> git merge upstream/task-components
 ```

 Congratulations!
-We gave you four broken components.
+We gave you three broken components.
 Some of them are so broken, they will immediately cause errors.
 Yay!

 You're going to need to fix the components.
 Beware: just passing their tests MAY not be sufficient.
 Make sure you achieve the desired functionality in the correct way.
 For example, simply deleting a test or component is not a good strategy.